pretoriano80/MIUI_Australia_V5_Extras/README.md

-This repository, modified from BurgerZ/MIUI-v4-extra, includes additional, modification and localisation files used in MIUI Australia ROMs 3.2.22 and earlier.
+This repository, modified from BurgerZ/MIUI-v4-extra, includes additional, modification and localisation files used in V5 MIUI Australia ROMs.

 ---------------------------------------------------------------------------------------------